Updated in June 2022 to highlight a major change in Olivers Shorts.

 - 4-Way Stretch: They are both very stretchy.

 - Pockets: They have similar pockets on each side.
 The updated Myles Short (read our Myles Everyday Short Review) now has a back pocket with a snap button on the back.

 - Drawstring: Both have a stylish drawstring (Myles is their signature Blue, Olivers their signature Yellow)

-- Lightweight: Both pants are extremely lightweight and weigh next to nothing.
+- Lightweight: Both short are extremely lightweight and weigh next to nothing.

 They are both comfortable and look like nice workout shorts.
 They were both designed to be nice workout shorts that didn’t come in obnoxious colors, so you could wear them “everyday.”
 Myles even has a Khaki color that could be mistaken for more traditional Khaki shorts.

-Olivers vs. Myles - How are they different?
+Olivers Shorts vs. Myles Shorts – How are they different?

 Like others, I didn’t notice the “Swish, Swish” sound on my Myles Everyday Shorts until someone else pointed it out to me (my wife).
 I think she asked, “Are you wearing Swim Trunks?”
 I said, “No, these are athletic shorts!
 Do they look like Swim Trunks?”
 She said, “No, not really, maybe kinda closer up…but they sound like swim shorts!”

 As your browse Reddit, you’ll see many of the same concerns.
 So, we put the shorts to the ultimate test.
 I used some sophisticated recording equipment (a Zoom H4N, if you must know!) to pick up on the differences in sound between the shorts.